rowletribombee/badRPG/README.md

  > cmake . && make && ./startGame

  ## Testing
 * Our project was tested (gtest) and validated using CI via Github Actions.
+We tested our project using unit tests, and using the googletest submodule as a framework to validate the tests.
+In the folder called tests, we include all of our separate testing .cpp files for separate interfaces as well as a CMakeLists.txt file to have executables to run the tests.